maiorano84/shortcodes/README.md

 $manager[] = $bold;
 ```

-You may also alias a Shortcode directly:
+You may also alias a SimpleShortcode directly:

 ```php
 $bold->alias('b');
 ```

-In addition to the above, you may also run `doShortcode` on a Shortcode directly.
+In addition to the above, you may also run `doShortcode` on a SimpleShortcode directly.
 These two statements are identical:

 ```php
 $manager->doShortcode('[bold]Bold[/bold][b]Bold[/b]', 'bold|b');